 - IE14 The operator provides construction services to the grantor in exchange for an intangible asset, that is a right to collect tolls from road users in years 3-10.
 In accordance with AASB 138 Intangible Assets, the operator recognises the intangible asset at cost, that is the fair value of consideration transferred to acquire the asset, which is the fair value of the consideration received or receivable for the construction services delivered. - IE15 During the construction phase of the arrangement the operator's asset (representing its accumulating right to be paid for providing construction services) is classified as an intangible asset (licence to charge users of the infrastructure).
-The operator estimates the fair value of its consideration received to be equal to the forecast construction costs plus 5 per cent margin.
+The operator measures the fair value of its consideration received as equal to the forecast construction costs plus 5 per cent margin, which the operator concludes is consistent with the rate that a market participant would require as compensation for providing the construction services and for assuming the risk associated with the construction costs.
 It is also assumed that, in accordance with AASB 123 Borrowing Costs, the operator capitalises the borrowing costs, estimated at 6.7 per cent, during the construction phase of the arrangement: